dotnet/msbuild/documentation/specs/proposed/BuildCheck-feature-threat-model.md

 #### Mitigation

-This thread is out of scope of this document, as this requires malicious modification of source code (repository) making these sources untrusted.
+This threat is out of scope of this document, as this requires malicious modification of source code (repository) making these sources untrusted.

 It is mentioned here, as a note that we have thought about it.